tuyenluong/note-repo/secondBrain/Java/Data Structure and Algo.md

 	* A Queue is a linear structure which follows a particular order in which the operations are performed.
 The order is **First In First Out (FIFO)**.
 * Hash Table
 	* A Hash Table is a data structure that stores values which have keys associated with each of them.
-	* Is there any diffence from the Map Collection?
+	* Is there any different from the Map Collection?
 Or Hash Map? https://viettuts.vn/java-collection/su-khac-nhau-giua-hashmap-va-hashtable
 * Tree
-	* A tree is a hierarchial structure where data is organized hierarchically and are linked together.
+	* A tree is a hierarchical structure where data is organized hierarchically and are linked together.
 	* Binary search tree
 * Graph
 	* A graph consists of a finite set of vertices or nodes and **a set of edges connecting these vertices.**